egegl/VitalsAI/README.md

 # VitalsAI

-A toolkit for extracting structured clinical data from PDF discharge summaries and transcribing audio using OCR and speech-to-text models.
+A tool for extracting structured clinical data from PDF discharge summaries and transcribing audio using OCR and speech-to-text models.

 ## Features